JeroenKnoops/lego/presentation/001_start.md

 github.com/philips-software
 @css/white.css

+Started as a
-# Research Trial
+Research Trial
 @css/brown.css

-## Open Source Team
-  - Marcin Czenko
-  - Bart Golsteijn
-  - Ralph Holdorp
-  - Jeroen Knoops
-  - Arnold Niessen
-  - Niek Palm
-@css/brown.css

-## Approved by
+Approved by
-# CTO
-@css/brown.css

-## Collaborated with
-# CAO
-@css/brown.css

-# Supported by
-# SW CoE
+MT
 @css/brown.css

 To become the best